thruthesky/easy_packages/easy_user_setting/README.md

-# Easy settings
+# Easy user settings

-- `easy_setting` package provides an easy and nice UI/UX with the logic to manage the settings in Firestore.
+- `easy_user_setting` package provides an easy and nice UI/UX with the logic to manage the settings in realtime database.

+- It is a simple container for the user's extra data.
+The user data is used in many places and it's public.
+If is' too large, it will cost more.
+And it cannot save private data like password, email, etc.

-- It can handle any kinds of settings including but not limited to app settings, user settings.
+- It can have any kinds of settings.

-- Each setting is a Firestore document.

-- The document id of the setting's document must be unique for the setting.

 ## TODO